som-04/hangman/README.md

-# projects
-some projects I built when I started out with programming in high school
+Something I built with a very limited knowledge of python when I started programming.